1924 United States presidential election: Democratic Party nomination

+While the Democratic Party had been largely able to unite around strong leaders including Grover Cleveland, William Jennings Bryan, and Woodrow Wilson during the previous four decades, the party had become increasingly fragmented and factionalized during the first half of the 1920s.
+By 1924, Cleveland and Wilson were both dead, and Bryan had largely left politics in favor of religious activism.
+Franklin D. Roosevelt, the party's vice-presidential candidate at the previous election had been looked at as a potential unifying figure able to appeal to all sides of the party, but he had fallen severely ill and been left paralysed in 1921.
+Though his health had generally recovered by 1924, he believed he could still eventually regain full use of his legs and resolved not to put himself forward as a presidential candidate until he had done so.

 The 1924 Democratic National Convention was held in New York City from June 24 to July 9.
 The two leading candidates were William Gibbs McAdoo of California, former Secretary of the Treasury and son-in-law of former President Woodrow Wilson, and Governor Al Smith of New York.
 The balloting revealed a clear geographic and cultural split in the party, as McAdoo was supported mostly by rural, Protestant delegates from the South, West, and small-town Midwest who were supporters of Prohibition (called "drys").
 In some cases, McAdoo's delegates were also supporters of the Ku Klux Klan (KKK), which was at its peak of nationwide popularity in the 1920s, with chapters in all 48 states and 4 to 5 million members.
 Governor Smith was supported by the anti-Prohibition forces (called "wets"), many Roman Catholics and other ethnic minorities, big-city delegates in the Northeast and urban Midwest, and by liberal delegates opposed to the influence of the Ku Klux Klan.

 An example of the deep split within the party came in a brutal floor fight over a proposal to publicly condemn the Klan.
 Most of McAdoo's delegates in the South and West opposed the motion, while most of Smith's big-city delegates supported it.
 In the end the motion failed to carry by a single vote.
 William Jennings Bryan, the three-time Democratic presidential candidate, argued against condemning the Klan for fear that it would permanently split the party.
 Wendell Willkie, who would go on to become the Republican Party's 1940 presidential candidate, was a Democratic delegate in 1924, and he supported the proposal to condemn the KKK.
 The bitter fight between the McAdoo and Smith delegates over the KKK set the stage for the nominating ballots to come.
 Most of the ensuing ballots followed a pattern of having McAdoo leading, Smith second, Davis third, and 1920 candidate James M. Cox fourth, followed by various favorite son candidates.